-- DEF Pump Assembly – The heart of modern diesel emission systems, responsible for pumping diesel exhaust fluid to convert toxic NOx gas into nitrogen and water vapor.
+- DEF Pump Assembly – The heart of modern diesel emission systems.
+It is responsible for pumping diesel exhaust fluid to convert toxic NOx gas into nitrogen and water vapor.

-- NOx Sensors – One located before and one after the SCR catalyst, these sensors measure the amount of NOx in the exhaust stream and report the data to the ECU.
+- NOx Sensors – One is located before and one after the SCR catalyst.
+These sensors measure the amount of NOx in the exhaust stream and report the data to the ECU.
 When NOx levels rise, these sensors request more urea to offset the amount of toxic gas.

 - Dosing Valve – The component responsible for injecting DEF into the exhaust stream.

 - DEF Control Module – This module regulates DEF functioning and operations.

 - Engine Control Unit – The DEF control module relays information directly to the ECU and, together, the two control systems regulate the entire emissions stream system.

 If the ECU receives a faulty code from the DEF control module, it will automatically cut the engine’s power output, forcing the vehicle to a crawl until the problem has been resolved.
 This helps to ensure that the engine runs at peak performance without polluting the surrounding environment or damaging the engine.

 How to Tell If Your Engine is in Derate

 The most obvious way to tell if your vehicle’s engine has slipped into derate is if it suddenly loses power.
 Of course, you should ideally try to prevent derate by regularly inspecting and maintaining your engine’s emissions system.
 If you notice any of the following signs, your engine may need some upkeep to prevent a sudden malfunction.

 A Derate Warning